wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/4-exercise.md

 	- **Entity**: Idea (sample idea) *or choose another entity from your own app*
 	- **Views**: Active Ideas

-1. Choose **Browse** from the Command bar and ensure that you can see a list of Idea data records from CDS.
+1. Choose **Browse** from the Command bar and ensure that you can see a list of Idea data records from Common Data Service.

 ### Create a web page for the entity form